-John specializes in assisting Parsons students of Interior Design, Design and Management, Architectural Design, Product Design, Urban Design, Graphic Design, and Photography students, as well as alumni and students from The New School as a whole, achieve their desired career and experiential learning goals.
+John specializes in assisting students in Parsons' Interior Design, Design and Management, Architectural Design, Product Design, Urban Design, Graphic Design, and Photography programs, as well as alumni and students from The New School as a whole, achieve their career and experiential learning goals.
 Before coming to The New School, John counseled career changers and job seekers at TheLadders.com and The New York Public Library.
 John holds a Bachelor of Science in Business Administration from Seton Hall University and a Certificate in Career Planning and Development from The School of Continuing and Professional Studies at New York University.

 Wanda is dedicated to a student-centered and holistic advising style.
-Coming from a undergraduate degree in the liberal arts and having received a graduate degree in Higher Education and Student Affairs, she is excited to serve the students at The New School through individualized student development sessions.
-She is equipped in helping students translate their knowledge and skills into professional opportunities to aid in their career development.
-She has experience working in areas and populations in higher education including first year programs, orientation and family programs, college readiness for underrepresented groups, and peer advising.
+With an undergraduate degree in the liberal arts and a graduate degree in higher education and student affairs, she is excited to serve the students at The New School through individualized student development sessions.
+She is skilled in helping students translate their knowledge and skills into professional opportunities to aid in their career development.
+She has experience working in areas and populations in higher education including first-year programs, orientation and family programs, college readiness for underrepresented groups, and peer advising.
 According to Clifton StrengthsFinder, Wanda's top five strengths are Achiever, Deliberative, Empathy, Futuristic, and Harmony.

 Marisa focuses on providing students with experiential and employment opportunities and assisting first-year undeclared Parsons students.
 Dedicated to balancing employer needs with student interests, she aims to ensure that graduates gain a competitive edge in the job market.
 With more than ten years of career counseling experience throughout New York City—in private universities, nonprofit organizations, the public school system, and a culinary school—she engages students in a holistic career development process with an emphasis on self-reflection.
 Marisa holds a Bachelor of Arts in Psychology from Manhattanville College and a Master of Science in School Counseling from Brooklyn College and is a Certified Professional Résumé Writer.